Aider-AI/aider/docs/llms.md

 to connect to hundreds of other models.
 You can use `aider --model <model-name>` to use any supported model.

-To explore the list of supported models you can run `aider --model <model-name>` with a partial model name.
+To explore the list of supported models you can run `aider --models <model-name>` with a partial model name.
 If the supplied name is not an exact match for a known model, aider will return a list of possible matching models.
 For example:

 ```
-$ aider --model turbo
+$ aider --models turbo

-Model turbo: Unknown model, context window size and token costs unavailable.
-Did you mean one of these?
+Aider v0.29.3-dev
+Models which match "turbo":
 - gpt-4-turbo-preview
 - gpt-4-turbo
 - gpt-4-turbo-2024-04-09
 - gpt-3.5-turbo
-- gpt-3.5-turbo-0301
 ...
 ```